Certificates of quality

 Check - A lumber defect caused by uneven

-across the growth rings.
+across growth rings.

 Clear - A board which is free of defects.